-HIST 4399 Senior Thesis.
-(Formerly 399) Senior capstone experience.
-Prerequisite: GBLS 1101 and GBLS 1102 or senior standing.
-3 semester credit hours.
+HIST 4399 Major Research Paper.
+(Formerly 399) Directed reading and research on specific historical events, persons or eras.
+Each semester.
+Prerequisite: Junior or Senior standing, Department consent, Social Science or History major.
+3 semester credit hour/s.
 Writing Intensive Course.
 Typically offered: Spring Term.
+Department Consent Required.

 HIST 4451 The French Revolution in the Wider World.
 Examines the intellectual and political dimensions of the French Revolution as well as the intellectual and political ramifications of that revolution in the wider world.
 The course will focus on the French Revolution as a generative factor in the wars of independence in the Americas, the Haitian Revolution, the European revolutions of 1848 and the Paris Commune.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.

 HIST 4491 Topics - Advanced.
 Investigation of historical subjects offered at the advanced level according to the interest of faculty and students.
 Pre-Req for HIST 4491: Social Science or History Major.
-3 semester credit hours.
+3 semester credit hour/s.
 Writing Intensive Course.
 Typically offered: Periodically.
 Course Repeatable.
 Maximum number of units allowed 12.